lud/club/README.md

 - check the config, publish the config if needed
 - php composer dump-autoload
 - php artisan migrate
-- change auth filter to redirect to route 'club.login' instead of 'login'
+- change auth filter to redirect to route('club.login') instead of guest('login')
 - edit app/models/User.php model to add validation rules.
 The default rules are :

 ```PHP